Business and Technology

 Being near your children’s grandparents may matter.

-It may be more expensive and time-consuming to fly home during vacations if you choose distant institution.
+It may be more expensive and time-consuming to fly home during vacations if you choose a distant institution.

 That depends on how much financial aid you get.